 Five vehicles tangled injuring at least one motorist Friday around 2 p.m.
 February 17, 2019.
 According to the Florida Highway Patrol, the multi-car crash involved several vehicles which struck each other on I-275 near the Lois Avenue exit.

 They towed three of the vehicles due to sustaining a fair amount of damage.
 The impact was significant enough to cause one of the drivers severe chest pains.
 Paramedics took them to a local hospital.
 It’s unknown if drugs or alcohol played a part in the crash.
 The Florida Highway Patrol said that the incident was still under investigation.

 Multiple Car Wrecks

 When more than two cars collide, the risks to those involved go up.
 Naturally, this is because there are more cars involved.
 Yet, the dynamics of a multi-car crash create the prospect of multiple impacts for any one car involved.
 There are typically two types of multi-vehicle accidents: chain reaction and pile-up.

 Chain Reaction Crashes

 A chain-reaction crash happens when two cars collide which creates a chain of events that cause other cars to collide as well.
 The most dangerous of multi-vehicle crashes happen on non-divided highways and freeways.
 This is because the vehicles involved are traveling at higher speeds and have significant momentum.
 These types of crashes are known for extensive damage, rollovers, cars crossing the median and/or leaving the roadway.

 Pile-up collisions are those that happen when cars approaching another accident or a stopped vehicle blocking the road and are unable to slow or stop in time.
 In fact, pile-up crash impacts can happen one right after another or in some cases up to an hour later as cars continue to back up due to the primary accident.
-Click here to see a video of pile-up crashes on an icy freeway.
+Click the chain-reaction crash video to watch the shocking pile-up unfold on an icy freeway.